ohadravid/ohadravid.github.io/content/posts/2023-03-rusty-python.md

 Python has a built in Profiler (`cProfile`), but in this case it's not really the right tool for the job:

-1. It'll introduce a lot of overhead to all the Python code, and non for native code, so our results might be biased.
+1. It'll introduce a lot of overhead to all the Python code, and none for native code, so our results might be biased.
 2. We won't be able to see into native frames, meaning we aren't going to be able to see into our Rust code.

 We are going to use `py-spy` ([GitHub](https://github.com/benfred/py-spy)).